techniq/svelte-ux/src/routes/customization/+page.md

 ## Global classes

-All components with top-level elements add a `{ComponentName}` class, to allow easy overriding using global CSS rules, if desired
+All components with top-level elements add a `{ComponentName}` class, to allow easy overriding using global CSS rules, if desired.

 ```css
 :global(.Button) {